This page will give you information about open TMJ surgery. If you have any questions, you should ask your GP or other relevant health professional.

 Your surgeon will make a cut in front of your ear so they can open and examine the joint.

-If the disc itself is damaged, your surgeon will remove it.
-They may replace the disc using tissue from other areas of your body.
+- If the disc itself is damaged, your surgeon will remove it.
+They may replace the disc using tissue from other areas of your body such as your ear or a nearby muscle in your temple.

 What complications can happen?